 Did You Know?

 This film's earliest documented telecast occurred Thursday 7 June 1945 on New York City's pioneer television station WNBT (Channel 1).
+Post-WWII television viewers got their first look at it in New York City Saturday 12 March 1949 on WCBS (Channel 2) and in Los Angeles it led off a four hour triple feature Monday 30 April 1951 on KECA (Channel 7).
 See more

 Cabin of My Dreams